Topics on this page

 Cross-site scripting and generic SQL injection rules

-Two of the most common application-layer attacks are SQL injection and cross-site scripting (XSS).
-Cross-site scripting and SQL injection rules intercept the majority of attacks by default, but you may need to adjust the drop score for specific resources if they cause false positives.
+Two of the most common application layer attacks are SQL injection and cross-site scripting (XSS).
+XSS and SQL injection rules intercept the majority of attacks by default, but you may need to adjust the drop score for specific resources if they cause false positives.

 Both rules are smart filters that need custom configuration for web servers.
 If you have output from a Web Application Vulnerability Scanner, you should leverage that information when applying protection.
 For example, if the user name field on the login.asp page is vulnerable to SQL injection, ensure that the SQL injection rule is configured to monitor that parameter with a low threshold to drop on.